controlplaneio/simulator/docs/2023-cncf-ctf-walkthroughs/cease-and-desist/README.md

 ![Trial Gist](./images/1-trial-gist.png)

 Click on the raw value and copy the url of your Gist.
 We can now use this as our licensing server URL.

+> Note: Despite the gist being 'secret', it can still be accessed by the URL directly.

 ![Trial Gist Raw](./images/2-trial-gist-raw.png)